Your Breast Cancer Risk

 - How can I find out if I’m at higher risk of breast cancer?
 How accurate are the methods?
 How will this information help me?

 - How do I find out if I have dense breasts?
 How does having dense breasts affect my risk of breast cancer?
-What breast cancer screening tests should I have?

 If you’re at a higher risk of breast cancer…

-- What about preventive surgery?
+- What about risk-reducing surgery?

 - Are there clinical trials enrolling people at high risk of breast cancer?
 If so, how can I learn more?